WesloTheWeb/to-do-app-demo/README.md

 ## Launching the app on your local machine:
 This is using [Vite](https://vitejs.dev/), which is the de-facto replacement of CRA.
 To start the project:
 1. Clone this repository.
-2. Open the project folder you just cloned, and run `npm install`.
+2. Open the project folder you just cloned, and run `npm install` in the root directory.
-3. Once dependencies installed, run the script `npm run dev`.
+3. Once the dependencies are installed, run the script `npm run dev`.
 Additionally you can look at the 'package.json' file to see available scripts, but this should run on http://localhost:5173/ not localhost:3000.

 ## Developer Notes